 Some multi-tools even provide storage locations for spare chain master links.
 These are a great addition to your tool kit, provided you get the right one for your chain (they vary based on specific chains).

-When do I need a multi tool?
+When do I need a multi-tool?

 You should always have a multi-tool on you when you’re riding.
-Even if you’re just running errand around town, you can end up stopped in your tracks by a seat post that loosens and starts to drop.
+Even if you’re just running errands around town, you can end up stopped in your tracks by a seat post that loosens and starts to drop.
 The same is true for always having a mini-pump, spare tube, and tube patches on hand for every ride.
 Flat tires happen anytime—and usually when you’re least expecting them.

 Even if you don’t have a firm grasp on how to use them, if you have one, you can usually figure things out.
 Whether that’s consulting YouTube while trail side, or being saved by a good Samaritan (who might not have the right tool for the job, but knows how to fix the issue), it’s always good to be prepared.